apioo/typeschema/migration.md

 }
 ```

-In JsonSchema it is possible to allow multiple types.
-The validator looks at the
+In JsonSchema it is possible to allow multiple types at the `type` keyword.
-actual data and execute the `minLength` assertion only in case the input is a
-string if its a number the check is ignored.

 ### Reasoning

-Based on this schema it is impossible to generate a strongly typed class since
+In TypeSchema `type` must be a `string` since based on this schema it is
+impossible to generate a strongly typed class.
+To allow different types you
-there can be only one type.
-Therefore In TypeSchema the type must be a
-string and it is not possible to define multiple types.
+need to explicit use an union type (`oneOf` keyword)

 ## Array-Array-Item